GuillaumeLandry/ChaosFunction/README.md

 # Additional Resources

 Content used for the graph comes from the famous youtuber Veritassium.
 He uploaded a video presenting this function and it's explanation.
-You can watch it on [youtube](https://www.youtube.com/watch?v=ovJcsL7vyrk).
+You can watch this video on [youtube](https://www.youtube.com/watch?v=ovJcsL7vyrk).